krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

 ```

 ## Optimizations (Krateo 2.5.0)
 The optimizations rely on Open Policy Agent (OPA).
-The instances of this composition definition will install it automatically through the [finops-webhook-template-chart](https://github.com/krateoplatformops/finops-webhook-template-chart), which is imported as a dependency.
+The instances of this composition definition will install the hook automatically through the [finops-webhook-template-chart](https://github.com/krateoplatformops/finops-webhook-template-chart), which is imported as a dependency.
 The template checks whether the webhook already exists, if it does not then it creates it, otherwise it does nothing.
-If you have a custom installation of OPA that uses https, you will need to manually configure the certificates, otherwise it is done automatically.
+If you have a custom installation of OPA that uses https, you will need to manually configure the certificates, otherwise, if you installed OPA through the Krateo Installer, it is done automatically.

 The fields:
 ```yaml